ProtQuant/score-peptides/README.md

 * **`protDict`**

-  A dictionary with all the different proteins as its key
+  A dictionary with all the different proteins as its keys

   ```
-  protein_formula: {'pepIndex': a list of indices of the protein's peptides that can be seen from the .csv file,
+  protein_formula: {'pepIndex': a list of indices of the protein's component peptides that can be seen from the .csv file,
                     'count': int, how many peptides from the .csv file are in this protein
                     'leftProtein': empty, no use for now
                     'unseenPeptides': a list of unseen peptides formula (an empty value does not mean all its component peptides appear in the .csv file, it is not empty only when we know their parent proteins are present)